 We have a compensation program in place for our non-employee directors that utilizes annual retainers and restricted stock grants.
-New non-employee directors, upon appointment or election to the Board of Directors, receive an award of restricted stock under our equity incentive plan valued at \$20,000 on the date of grant, which vests on the one-year anniversary of the date of grant, subject to accelerated vesting in the event of a change in control.
+New non-employee directors, upon appointment or election to the Board of Directors, receive an award of restricted stock under our equity incentive plan valued at \$20,000 on the date of grant, which vests on the oneyear anniversary of the date of grant, subject to accelerated vesting in the event of a change in control.
 For serving on the Board of Directors, our non-employee directors also receive an annual retainer of \$50,000 in cash and an award of restricted stock under our equity incentive plan valued at \$75,000 on the date of grant.
 The cash portion of the annual retainer is paid quarterly while the restricted stock grants to our non-employee directors are made after our annual meeting of stockholders each year and vest on the earlier of the one-year anniversary of the date of grant or immediately prior to the following year's annual meeting of stockholders, subject to acceleration in the event of a change in control.
-In addition, our lead independent director receives an additional annual cash retainer of \$33,333, each non-employee director receives an additional annual cash retainer for service on a Board committee of \$5,000, and each committee chair receives an additional annual cash retainer of \$10,000, except for the chair of the Audit Committee, whose additional annual cash retainer for service as chair is \$15,000.
+In addition, our lead independent director receives an additional annual cash retainer of \$10,000, except for the chair of \$5,000, and each committee chair receives an additional annual cash retainer of \$10,000, except for the chair of the Audit Committee, whose additional annual cash retainer for service as chair is \$15,000.
 We reimburse all of our directors for reasonable expenses incurred to attend our Board of Directors and committee meetings.